 To troubleshoot a winmail.dat and lost attachments issue, I wanted to verify that the email properties for certain contacts hasn’t been set to “Send using Outlook Rich Text Format” as described in Email attachments disappear when sent to others.

-Where did they hide this option in Outlook 2013?
+Where did they hide this option in recent versions of Outlook?

 Clicking speed and the Contact Card loading